aarsonline/aarsonline.github.io/class2/gly2/README.md

 Both subunit species are essential for GlyRS-B activity (Ostrem et al., 1974).
 The $\alpha$ subunits contain all of the determinants for activating glycine, and are able to do so as a dimer without the $\beta$ subunits.
 This dimerization is supported by a C-terminal three helix bundle (Tan et al. 2012).
 The $\beta$ subunits, significantly larger in size, contain tRNA recognition elements essential for producing Gly-tRNA$^\text{Gly}$ and do not display catalytic activity (Nagel et al., 1984).
 Like most Class II synthetases, ATP binding is coordinated by the arginine tweezers, located in motifs 2 and 3 (Kaiser et al. 2018).
+The $\beta$ chain contains the [ancient tRNA latch](/d/atl) domain.